 Before you understand the currency mentioned below, you should know that US$1 =67.59 rubles as of Jan 5th, 2019.
 As for the weight, 1 kilogram = 2.2 pounds.

 “I feel sorry for retired people.
-But I am even more sorry when man who works entire life on the factory or government organization is getting beggar’s salary.
+But I am even more sorry when a man who works his entire life in a factory or government organization is getting a beggar’s salary.

-I was born in city Vologda in Russia.
-I have a Bachelor Degree (my emphasis).
+I was born in the city of Vologda in Russia.
+I have a Bachelor's Degree (my emphasis).
 I have been working in the railroad organization for more than 25 years.
 My compensation is about 25,000 rubles (this is with the additional night shifts – I am considering myself lucky).
 My wife makes 12,00 rubles.
 Total: 37,000 (or $547.00 U.S. dollars).

 We have two kids.
-Our son who is in college in Saint Petersburg, is getting the scholarship 3,000 rubles.
+Our son who is in college in Saint Petersburg is getting a scholarship of 3,000 rubles.
 Another son is in a technical school.
 Now, calculate our expenses.
-Community fees: 7,000 rubles; college cost: 5,000 rubles; transportation cost: 1,000 rubles per person, plus sometimes you have to buy some clothe.
+Community fees: 7,000 rubles; college cost: 5,000 rubles; transportation cost: 1,000 rubles per person, plus sometimes you have to buy some clothing.

 What is left for food?
 In the best-case scenario, 4,000 rubles.
 This is a source of a health problem: no healthy teethes are left, and why do we need them after all when there is almost nothing to eat?